On a busy summer day, a boat launch ramp can become quite congested.

 Although the boat launch ramp may be wide, it doesn’t mean you can hog the road and spread out.

-Sometimes the designated ramps are divided in obvious ways with lines like you’d see on roads or parking lots.
+Sometimes the designated ramps are divided in obvious ways with lines as you’d see on roads or parking lots.
 Other times, you just need to assume where these lines should be if it’s wide enough for two boats.

 Maneuver your boat trailer to be the tightest it can be to the ramp’s edge.